-Accordingly, the rooting depths of the three stages of sugarcane crops (plantcane and rations) is a main parameter in determination of the amount of available water depth that should be stored in corresponding rooting depth, subsequently, to determine how much irrigation water amount should be applied to refill each soil depth to the field capacity, on the other hand, the CWR data should used to indicate the duration that can be taken by the specific crop stage to consume this available moisture to the allowed level, this is exactly determine the irrigation frequencies for each stage of sugarcane growth.
+Accordingly, the rooting depths of the three stages of sugarcane crops ( plant cane and rations) is a main parameter for determination of the amount of available water depth that should be stored in corresponding rooting depth.
+Subsequently, to determine how much irrigation water amount should be applied to refill each soil depth to the field capacity, on the other hand, the CWR data should be used to indicate the duration that can be taken by the specific crop stage to consume this available moisture to the allowed level, this exactly determine the irrigation frequencies for each stage of sugarcane growth.

 Appendix